Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap 4 cm umbonate with small scales.
 Gills white, distant.
 Stem

 2-3 cm.
 Small groups, in grass near broad-leaved hedge.
-Not edible.
+Summer-Autumn.

 Old Botanic Garden, University Park, Nottinghamshire (August